We provide instrumental lessons at our 13 Music Schools and to over 300 Essex primary and secondary schools

 Others may have attended one of our workshops, such as an African Drumming workshop (Drum-It!), or a visit from one of our Live Music Experiences group.
 This often provides the initial desire to start individual music lessons.

-Our in-school hourly rate of tuition (1st April 2019 to 31st March 2020) is £30.45; Community Music Centre rates are arranged by package, and can be discussed with the Teacher in Charge at your local Centre as best suits your child.
+Our in-school hourly rate of tuition (1st April 2020 to 31st March 2021) is £31.00, and we have increased our tuition discounts to £52.00; Community Music Centre rates are arranged by package, and can be discussed with the Teacher in Charge at your local Centre as best suits your child.

 This is the type of teaching many of us are familiar with – a child has 20 minutes per week (or more) of tuition with a teacher in an instrument at school.
 Often this will include taking music grades, but the purpose is to encourage your child to develop their musical potential with one of our skilled tutors.